azizali/wp-welcome-gate/readme.txt

 Email Robert, the owner at robert@latitudemediaz.com if you have any question.

 == Changelog ==

+= 2.0.3 =
+* Added option so that you can choose to apply redirect effect on whole website, posts only or home page only.

 = 2.0.2 =
 * Fixed bugs